World traveler Clown Tom Bolton

 Inner entrance to Sultan’s palace

-This is entrance to go to the inner part of Topkapi palace.
+These are the fortifications and entrance to go to the inner part of Topkapi palace.
 The tickets booths are to the right.
 The price was 30 TL, just over 10 Euro at the time.
 Within this part, the private quarters of the Sultan his family and concubines known as the harem cost an additional 15 TL.
 The whole palace complex had at one time housed an estimated population of 5000 including officials and workers.

 The palace buildings were built around a series of courtyards.
 I saw a number of people who I assumed to be some kind of Imam and this one had an assistant.
 I wonder what modern Islamic scholars make of a Sultan?
 Like European royalty that were often closely associated and supporters of the church and patrons of religious art and the building of places of worship, the Sultans built lots of Mosques and commissioned elaborate Korans and other Islamic artifacts.
 But what about the abuses of power, enslaving people including women for sex, the obsessive luxury, the killing of hereditary rivals etc.?
 Were there no conflicts or is it a matter of double standards for the elite with wealth and power like in most societies?